Puffy Brazilian Cheese Bread – Cheesy Cheesy Bread Poofs, Magic & Macaroons!

 - 2 cups tapioca flour Sifted.
 I use *Bob's Red Mill

 - Grate and combine the cheeses in a bowl and set aside.
 I use this Pampered Chef Grater that I have had for ages.

-- Preheat oven to 450° (You will reduce the heat to 350° as soon as you put your baking sheets in to bake.)
+- Preheat the oven to 450° (You will reduce the heat to 375° as soon as you put your baking sheets in to bake.)

 - Sift flour into your mixer bowl and stir in the salt.

-- Whisk the eggs in a small bowl and set aside.
+- Whisk the eggs in a small bowl and set them aside.

 - Line 2 baking sheets with parchment paper.
 (Bake side by side or arrange your shelves to accommodate both pans.)(If you are using donut-hole pans, lightly grease them.)

 - In a 2-quart saucepan combine milk & oil.
 Bring to a boil while stirring.
 As soon as it comes to a boil remove from heat and dump the entire contents at once, into the mixing bowl.

 - Mix on medium speed until combined.
 This will be a white sticky mess.
 Keep mixing until it the sticky lumpy dough becomes smooth.